DominikTomasek/WALKMAN/README.md

-# Walkman is simple walking robot.
+# Walkman
-That is why I named him Walkman.
+Is simple walking robot based on ardunio board.